lappsgrid-incubator/org.lappsgrid.rabbitmq/README.md

 # Example Distributed Pipeline

-There is an [example distributed pipeline](src/test/groovy/org/lappsgrid/eager/rabbitmq/example/README.md) in the [org.lappsgrid.eager.rabbitmq.example](src/test/groovy/org/lappsgrid/eager/rabbitmq/example) packae found in the `src/test/groovy` directory.
+There is an [example distributed pipeline](src/test/groovy/org/lappsgrid/eager/rabbitmq/example/README.md) in the [org.lappsgrid.eager.rabbitmq.example](src/test/groovy/org/lappsgrid/eager/rabbitmq/example) package found in the `src/test/groovy` directory.
 The example implements a simple processing pipeline with several worker threads for each stage of pipeline the pipeline.